-- (8) a reference to the Public Improvement District Act; and - (9) whether the district board will be [governed by a district board comprised] composed of the members of the governing body [ex officio] or [comprised of five directors initially appointed by the governing body] if an administrative committee will be appointed. - B. The resolution shall direct that a hearing on formation of the district be scheduled and that notice be mailed and published as provided in Section 5-11-4 NMSA 1978. - C. Before adopting a resolution pursuant to this section, a general plan for the district shall be filed with the clerk." - SECTION 3.
+- B. The resolution shall direct that a hearing on formation of the district be scheduled and that notice be mailed and published as provided in Section 5-11-4 NMSA 1978. - C. Before adopting a resolution pursuant to this section, a general plan for the district shall be filed with the clerk." - SECTION 3.
 Section 5-11-6 NMSA 1978 (being Laws 2001, Chapter 305, Section 6, as amended) is amended to read: - "5-11-6.
-ORDER FORMING DISTRICT--[FORMATION the district and citizens of the municipality or county in which the proposed district would be located.
+ORDER FORMING DISTRICT--[FORMATION

+DETERMINATION] ELECTION PROCEDURES--FORMATION DETERMINATION.-- - A. After the hearing, the governing body shall determine whether the district should be formed based upon the interests, convenience or necessity of the owners, residents of the district and citizens of the municipality or county in which the proposed district would be located.
 If the governing body determines that the district should be formed, it shall adopt a resolution ordering that the district be formed, deleting any property determined not to be directly or indirectly benefited by the district or modifying the general plan and then ordering that a formation determination be conducted and an election be held on the question whether to form the district.
-A resolution ordering a formation of the district shall require the owners to authorize by determination the issuance of general obligation bonds and that an election be called to submit the question of imposing a property tax to pay debt service on the bonds pursuant to Section 5-11-19 NMSA 1978 to the qualified electors or declare that a special levy may be imposed in the district in compliance with Section 5-11-20 NMSA 1978 and set a maximum levy for each class of property.
-A resolution ordering a formation of the district shall state that the district will be governed by a district board consisting of members of the governing body. officio, or, upon determination of the governing body, five directors appointed by the governing body, and shall contain the names of the five initial directors and the terms of office of each.
-If the governing body appoints a district board, it shall appoint a treasurer and a clerk from the appointed members | The resolution may also provide for an administrative .222231.1AIC February 9, 2022 (4:52pm)
+A resolution ordering a formation of the district shall require the owners to authorize by determination .224747.1 the issuance of general obligation bonds and that an election be called to submit the question of imposing a property tax to pay debt service on the bonds pursuant to Section 5-11-19 NMSA 1978 to the qualified electors or declare that a special levy may be imposed in the district in compliance with Section 5-11-20 NMSA 1978 and set a maximum levy for each class of property.
+A resolution ordering a formation of the district shall state that the district will be governed by a district board consisting of members of the governing body. [$\frac{ex}{ex}$ officio, or, upon determination of the governing body, five directors appointed by the governing body, and shall contain the names of the five initial directors and the terms of office of each.
+If the governing body appoints a district board, it shall appoint a treasurer and a clerk from the appointed members] The resolution may also provide for appointment of an administrative committee to administer the day-to-day operation and oversight of the district, composed of five members appointed pursuant to Section 5-11-9 NMSA 1978; provided that if the members of the administrative committee are to serve by virtue of the member's title, the person who holds that title shall fill that position on the committee.
+The resolution shall also assign the duties of clerk and treasurer for the district, which may be assigned to one or more members of an administrative committee.